 On the night of the fight, celebrities filled Madison Square Garden.
 Miles Davis was resplendent in a red suit.
 Frank Sinatra sat ringside, photographing the fight for a Life magazine article.
 It was said that billions of people were following the fight in person, on TV or on the radio, and most of them were cheering for Ali.

 The fight lived up to the hype.
 Ali initially landed more punches, gliding about the ring as light on his feet as he was in the prime of his career.
 Frazier’s punches, however, seemed to have more impact.
 By the eighth round, Frazier was leading six rounds to two with each judge.
 In the 11th round, Ali staggered but fought back, forcing the action into the 12th and 13th rounds.
-The fight was already decided by the 15th, when Frazier landed a left hook to Ali’s right chin, knocking down the champ for the first time in his pro career.
+The fight was already decided by the 15th, when Frazier landed a left hook to Ali’s right chin, knocking down the champ for just the third time in his illustrious career.
 Ali got up, but Frazier won the fight by unanimous decision, retaining his title and delivering Ali the first loss of his career.

 The two fighters would fight twice more, in 1974 and 1975, with Ali winning both fights.
-The rivalry was so intense that, 20 years after their final fight, when Ali carried the torch and lit the ceremonial flame at the 1996 Olympics in Atlanta, Frazier said "If I had the chance, I would have pushed him in."
+The rivalry was so intense that, 20 years after their final fight, when Ali carried the torch and lit the ceremonial flame at the 1996 Olympics in Atlanta, Frazier said, “If I had the chance, I would have pushed him in.”